 |Maximum amounts excluded pre-tax from gross income or maximum adoption credit||$13,840||$13,810|

-If you have questions as to how these limits apply to your plan, please contact your Nyhart consultant.
+For questions as to how these limits apply to your plan or potential HSA corrections, please contact your Nyhart consultant.